Understanding the .bss Segment in C Programming

 Initialized Variables: Place in

-segment.Uninitialized Variables: Place in
+.datasegment.Uninitialized Variables: Place in

 Memory Efficiency